dartilesm/dartilesm/README.md

 <br><br>
-Hi, I'm Diego Artiles, a Frontend Developer 🚀 from Venezuela, but I live in Argentina.
+Hi, I'm Diego Artiles, a Frontend Developer 🚀 originally from Venezuela, but living in Argentina.
-Beside's programming, I enjoy traveling ✈ and know new places ⛱🌄.
+Besides programming, I enjoy traveling ✈ and getting to know new places ⛱🌄.

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on [DEPT®](https://www.deptagency.com/) and once a while at [Workana](https://www.workana.com/);
+- 👨🏽‍💻 I’m currently working on [DEPT®](https://www.deptagency.com/) and my project [Makefy](https://makefy.app/);
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I started programming self-taught at 17 years old
 - 📫 How to reach me: diego@dartiles.dev;